Tramaine Brock: Denver Broncos

 On March 14, 2018, Brock signed a one-year contract with the Denver Broncos.
 Coach Vance Joseph said Brock would compete with Bradley Roby for the No. 2 cornerback spot.
 He was named the third cornerback on the depth chart, playing in 12 games with five starts recording 23 tackles and six pass deflections.

 Arizona Cardinals

 On April 2, 2019, Brock signed a one-year contract with the Arizona Cardinals.
 He was named a starting cornerback opposite rookie Byron Murphy to begin the season in place of the suspended Patrick Peterson.
-He played in 10 games with seven starts before being released on December 2, 2019.
+Brock played in 10 games with seven starts before being released on December 2.

 Tennessee Titans

 On December 3, 2019, the Tennessee Titans claimed Brock off waivers.

 Jacksonville Jaguars

 On August 10, 2020, Brock signed with the Jacksonville Jaguars.
-He was placed on injured reserve on September 5, 2020, and was released with an injury settlement three days later.
+He was placed on injured reserve on September 5, and was released with an injury settlement three days later.

 Detroit Lions

 On December 17, 2020, Brock signed with the practice squad of the Detroit Lions.
-He was elevated to the active roster on December 25 for the team's week 16 game against the Tampa Bay Buccaneers, and reverted to the practice squad after the game.
+He was elevated to the active roster on December 25 for the team's Week 16 game against the Tampa Bay Buccaneers and was reverted to the practice squad after the game.